Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 Search and Download

 1. Single tracks: search for a song, tap/click the result to download.
-Searches YouTube, SoundCloud, and Monochrome in parallel; lossless results rank highest
+Searches all enabled sources in parallel

 2. Preview: on desktop, hover over a result for 2 seconds to hear a preview (works for all sources)